Part ofClaude Models Explained: Opus vs Sonnet vs Haiku

 |---|---|

-Thinking itself is separate and off by default.
-To make the model reason before answering, set thinking: {type: 'adaptive'} in your API request.
-One gotcha catches everyone: the model rejects the temperature, top_p, and top_k parameters — they return errors — so you steer behavior through prompting instead.
-Our extended thinking guide covers when the reasoning tokens are worth paying for, and the context window explainer covers how far 1M tokens actually stretches.
+Thinking is separate and off by default on this model — a quirk that catches people, because Opus 5 reverses it and thinks unless you disable it.
+To make 4.8 reason before answering, set thinking: {type: "adaptive"} explicitly.
+One further gotcha: temperature, top_p, and top_k are rejected and return a 400, so you steer behaviour through prompting instead.
+Our extended thinking guide covers when reasoning tokens are worth paying for, and the context window explainer covers how far 1M tokens actually stretches.

-The flagship isn't always the right call.
-Sonnet 5 is faster and costs $2 per million input and $10 output — a fraction of Opus — and handles most day-to-day work without blinking.
-We default to Sonnet and escalate to Opus only when a task genuinely needs the extra reasoning.
-Our Sonnet vs Opus comparison goes deeper, but the short version fits in a table.
+Sonnet 5 costs $2 per million input and $10 output at its introductory rate (through 31 August 2026; $3/$15 after) and handles most day-to-day work without blinking.
+We default to Sonnet and escalate only when a task genuinely needs the extra reasoning.
+Our Sonnet vs Opus comparison goes deeper.

 |---|---|